Feb 22, 2021

-- You don’t have the proper coverage in place
+- You don’t have the proper insurance in place

 Auto Insurance Claim FAQs

 The details of the claim and your policy features will determine if there is an increase.
-If you are not at fault and have accident forgiveness coverage, your rates will not increase.
+If you are not at-fault and have accident forgiveness, your premium will not increase.

 Yes.
 Insurers will generally allow you to cancel an open claim.
-However, your ability to cancel the claim will depend on how far you are along in the process.
+However, your ability to cancel will depend on how far you are along in the process.
 As long as you haven’t already been compensated, you should be able to cancel.
-If you’ve already started a claim, it will stay on your driving record, even if you withdraw the claim.
+If you’ve already started a claim, it will stay on your driving record, even if you withdraw.

-A total loss insurance claims works similar to any other car accident claim.
+A total loss insurance claim works similarly to any other car accident claim.
 Report the accident to your insurer, have the damage assessed, and if the vehicle is deemed a total loss, you will receive a cash settlement for the value of the vehicle.

 It depends on the cost of the claim.
 It may or may not be worth it.
-For example, if the repair cost is $1200 and you have a $1000 deductible, the insurer would only actually cover $200.
-You are likely better off paying out of pocket to avoid the claim from going on your record.
+For example, if the repair cost is $1,200 and you have a $1,000 deductible, the insurer would only actually cover $200.
+You are likely better off paying out of pocket to avoid it going on your record.

 It’s important to keep the number of claims on your record to a minimum.
 You can file a claim multiple times per year, but it could affect rates.
 Insurers could also choose not to renew your policy.